RauliL/plorth/docs/api.md

   <dd>boolean</dd>
 </dl>

-Converts top-most value of the stack into boolean.
-Null and false will become false while everything else will be true.
+Converts the topmost value of the stack into a boolean.
+Null and false will become false while everything else will become true.

 ---